 Piemonte – truffles, mists and fine wines

 Human beings can be quite perverse.
-I have tried in the past to resist the lure of the great Piemontese wines – perhaps because everyone else makes such a fuss about them or because some of them are quite expensive.
+I have tried in the past to resist the lure of the great Piemontese wines.
+This was perhaps because everyone else makes such a fuss about them or because some of them are quite expensive.
 But if you are interested in Italian wine, sooner or later you have to go to Piemonte and especially the Langhe.
 And then it becomes quite simple.
 The reason why Barolo and Barbaresco are part of the world’s wine aristocracy is that great (and highly addictive) wine is made here.
 And when you do visit, you discover there is far more to Piemonte than just the most famous areas:

 other great wines, white, red and sparkling